 So, during the past six months, when I found myself dance-avoidant and reluctant to attend my beloved biweekly yoga class, I worried—and yes, I judged myself.
 It was true that lower-than-average winter temperatures left me wanting to hibernate more and move less.
 Instead of committing to a daily hour of movement, I’d walk for 20 minutes.
 In my mind, it just wasn’t enough.
 Frustrated that I’d hit a bump in the road, my mind began to spiral down that familiar, frantic rabbit hole.
 Finally, I let go of the relentless inner chatter and decided that I would love the situation just as it is, and accept myself, just the way I am.

-Aruni Nan Futuronsky, Life Coach and Program Advisor for Kripalu Healthy Living programs, uses the mantra, “And I am worthy, anyway.”
+Aruni Nan Futuronsky, Life Coach and Kripalu faculty member, uses the mantra, “And I am worthy, anyway.”
 I find this to be a sweet balm when my inner critic wants to point out a mistake I’ve made or some way in which I haven’t measured up.
 “The solution to all my challenges today rests in accepting how I’m showing up,” Aruni says.
 “When I’m practicing this, life flows.
 When I attach myself to self-judgment and criticism, I’m stuck and constricted in the negativity.”